-Our priorities are to ensure that the Council, in collaboration with others work in pursuit of the achievement of the air quality objectives in Chideock, and also to reduce emissions more generally across the district through collaborative working with other policy areas such as transport, public health, planning and work underway to tackle the Climate Emergency declared in Dorset.
-We will ensure that air quality is considered within the review of the Local Plan, within transport schemes and within other policy areas which are looking to reduce vehicle use, either by encouraging active travel, by reducing travel demand, or increase the use of non-diesel and petrol vehicles.
+Our priorities make sure the council, in collaboration with others, work to achieve the air quality objectives in Chideock, and to reduce emissions more generally across the area.
+This will be achieved through collaborative working with other policy areas such as transport, public health, planning and work underway to tackle the climate emergency declared in Dorset.
+Air quality will be considered within the review of the Dorset Council Local Plan, transport schemes and other policy areas which are looking to reduce vehicle use, either by encouraging active travel, by reducing travel demand, or increase the use of non-diesel and petrol vehicles.
 By taking this more strategic approach, air quality and the associated health outcomes should improve more generally across Dorset.

-In this AQAP we outline how we plan to effectively tackle air quality issues within our control.
+In this air quality action plan, we outline how we will tackle air quality issues within our control.
 However, we recognise that there are a large number of air quality policy areas that are outside of our influence (such as vehicle emissions standards agreed in Europe), but for which we may have useful evidence, and so we will continue to work with regional and central government on policies and issues beyond Dorset Council's direct influence.

-3 Defra.
+&lt;sup>3 Defra.
 Abatement cost guidance for valuing changes in air quality, May 2013